EstiNet/EstiConsole/README.md

 ## TODO
 * Unzip file for extraction (and time delay to delete zip cache)
 * Add configuration option to disable logging for process
-* Add configuration option to disable automatically starting the process
 * Add config reload

 systemd unit file